sjavokhir/mobile-awesome/README.md

 ## Android samples

 ### Kotlin
-* [Simple-Calendar](https://github.com/SimpleMobileTools/Simple-Calendar) - A simple calendar with events, customizable widgets and no ads.
-* [Simple-Voice-Recorder](https://github.com/SimpleMobileTools/Simple-Voice-Recorder) - An easy way of recording any discussion or sounds without ads or internet access.
-* [Simple-Music-Player](https://github.com/SimpleMobileTools/Simple-Music-Player) - A clean music player with a customizable widget, stylish interface and no ads.
-* [Simple-Clock](https://github.com/SimpleMobileTools/Simple-Clock-Abandoned) - Combination of a beautiful clock with widget, alarm, stopwatch & timer, no ads.
-* [Simple-Draw](https://github.com/SimpleMobileTools/Simple-Draw) - A canvas you can draw on with different colors.
 * [Auxio](https://github.com/OxygenCobalt/Auxio) - A simple, rational music player for android.
 * [awesome-readium](https://github.com/readium/awesome-readium) - ⭐️ Awesome Readium-related resources.
 * [AudioRecorderView](https://github.com/Tougee/AudioRecorderView) - Simple Audio Recorder View with 'swap-to-cancel' Like Telegram.